Zakhag44/ai-case-study/README.md

 * How is the company funded?
 How much funding have they received?
-Microsoft is a publically traded company.
+  - Microsoft is a publicly traded company.

 ## Business Activities